openstack/nova/doc/source/runnova/vncconsole.rst

    For simple deployments, this service typically will run on the same machine as nova-api, since it proxies between the public network and the private compute host network.
+ * One or more compute hosts.
+These compute hosts must have correctly configured flags, as described below.

 Getting an Access Url